pascalweiss/zettelkasten-public/zettelkasten/My homelab.md

 #public

 I see my homelab as a place where I can easily deploy software.
 This might either be for educational purposes, like testing out certain programming languages, frameworks or libraries, or it might be for prototyping of business ideas.
-The

 ### Requirements
 I want to run multiple applications with certain tech stack.
 See requirements here: